-I am a researcher and research manager of System Research team in System and Networking Research Group at Microsoft Research Asia.
-I joined MSR-Asia in 2004, after receiving my Ph.D. in the department of computer science at Nanjing University, 2003.
+I am a researcher and research manager of the System Research team in System and Networking Research Group at Microsoft Research Asia.
+I joined MSR-Asia after receiving the Doctoral Degree in the department of computer science at Nanjing University.

-My recent research focuses more on machine learning system, including new challenges in large-scale compute cluster for AI, Deep Learning compiler, and AutoML toolkit.
+My research passion is on computer system.
+Recently I have been exploring the fundamental principles behind the systems that support emerging applications, e.g., machine learning based intelligent tasks.
 I am an architect of the machine learning systems OpenPAI, NNFusion, and NNI, which have been used by Microsoft products like Bing and Azure.
 As open-source projects, these systems also have a growing number of external users across the world.

 In the past, I worked on graph systems.
 The graph systems I co-developed like GraM set a new speed record for trillion-scale graph analytics and have been used by Bing to improve Ads coverage and web mining.
 I also contributed to SCOPE, Microsoft’s big data engine.
 I helped re-architect and optimize the SCOPE-based analytic pipeline of Bing Ads team, improving its processing capacity by more than 50%, which generated tens of millions of dollar of additional revenue.